 Some Animals Barely Sleep

 Some species of frogs can go for months at a time without sleep and only rest their eyes on occasion.
 These amphibians have a large amount of glucose in their system that keeps their vital organs from freezing in the winter, and this helps them survive even if their heart stops beating and they don’t breathe.
-This is why you may see frogs “come back to life” once the spring thaw arrives.
+This is why people may see frogs “come back to life” once the spring thaw arrives.

 Meanwhile, giraffes may sleep as little as 30 minutes a day.
 And horses can sleep for as little as two hours a day.
 These creatures sleep in about 15-minute intervals, and they sleep standing up: They have to since their large size and long neck makes it more difficult to get up, putting them at risk of being attacked by a predator.
 Evolution has allowed the giraffe to take short naps throughout the day.